jasongrimes/jekyll-chapterbook/_chapters/060-variables.md

 abstract: This theme makes a number of variables related to chapters and parts available to markdown files and Liquid templates.
 ---

-The `chapter-vars.html` helper sets a number of variables related to chapters and parts which can be accessed in markdown files or Liquid templates.
+The `chapter-vars.html` helper sets a number of variables for this theme, which can be accessed in markdown files and Liquid templates.
 It can also render the variables for inspection.

 Parameters: